What is Gentrification? | What Once Was

 Examples of Gentrification

 With roots dating back to the 1950s, Gentrification is not a new phenomenon; nor is it limited to the city of Austin.
 The term “Gentrification” first gained traction as neighborhoods began experiencing dramatic shifts in London, England.
 But it’s occurring in major cities across the US.
 New York City, for instance, has witnessed gentrification in neighborhoods like Williamsburg and Harlem.
 In the San Francisco Bay Area, BIPOC communities like the Mission District have undergone dramatic changes due to an influx of tech industry professionals with the rise of Silicon Valley.
 Austin, too, hasn’t been immune to this process, as neighborhoods throughout the East side have experienced major shifts due to rising property values and changing demographics.
 The East side of Austin carries a rich history, deeply rooted in the experiences of its Black and Latino communities.
 The area was initially established as a place of residence and commerce for these communities, who were forced to live there as part of Austin’s 1928 Master Plan.
 Despite the forced relocation, a distinct cultural identity was created and thrived for decades in the East part of the city.
-However, with Austin’s surge of growth and the massive arrival of newcomers, the East side has become a central point for gentrification.
+However, with Austin’s surge of growth and the influx of newcomers, the Eastside has become a central point for gentrification.

 Negative Impacts of Gentrifying Neighborhoods